vjbollavarapu/modulyn-community/apps/frontend/docs/roadmap.md

-# TidyGen Roadmap
+# Modulyn Roadmap

-This roadmap outlines the development plan for TidyGen, with a focus on Web3 Foundation grant alignment and enterprise features.
+This roadmap outlines the development plan for Modulyn, with a focus on Web3 Foundation grant alignment and enterprise features.

 ## 🎯 Vision